 We go camping at a campground that doesn’t do fireworks.
 Everybody’s happy! — Tracy Marie

 Close all windows.
 Go into the bathroom, close the door and run the shower or bath, and turn on the exhaust fan if there is one.
 This is what we do when they test the fire alarms in the building. — Eleanor R. Nespica

 If you have a puppy, and it’s their first 4th of July, act as if nothing is wrong.
 Do not pet and reassure them with every boom.
 Have them sit and give a treat.
 The bigger deal the human makes of it, the bigger deal the dog will, too.
 Stay calm.
 What fireworks? — Barbara Ernest

 If your dog is gun-shy, pay attention; don’t leave them home alone. — Ron Green

 We have fans on, the AC on, plus music and TV.
 Animal-friendly, relaxing essential oils are in the diffuser and we get out some really delicious treats and interactive toys and chewing things to distract.
 Start it all before they hear the first firework. — Stephanie Butler

 I typically post something on Facebook about personal fireworks and how they can harm dogs (and some military vets).
 Hopefully my friends will think twice before buying certain ones or any. — Gail Bernier

-How do you deal with dogs and fireworks on the 4th of July?
+Tell us: How do you deal with dogs and fireworks?
 Tell us your tips and tricks!